-The green whistle is a medical device that allows patients to self-administer medication to ease the pain.
+The green whistle is a medical device for patients to self-administer medication and better pay for nurses to ease the pain.
 A dose lasts for up to 30 minutes.
 The effects of the drug wear off within minutes after the user stops using the green whistle.
 The substance inside the whistle is called methoxyflurane, and it’s an analgesic that’s inhaled.
 It has a distinctive fruity odor.

 Does the Green Whistle Get You High?

 It’s made up of a few simple components.
 The product is a non-opioid pain reliever that can be self-administered, so it’s safe to use.
 It’s made by MDI, which is the only company making it.